misha-slyusarev/misha-slyusarev.github.io/_posts/2017-03-20-ansible-install-ruby.md

 ### Install and configure Ansible

-I'm using OSX so brew is the `best` way to install Ansible.
-Please refer to the [documentation](http://docs.ansible.com/ansible/intro_installation.html#installing-the-control-machine) to find out how to install it in your system.
+I'm using OSX so `brew`is the best way to install Ansible.
+Please refer to [documentation](http://docs.ansible.com/ansible/intro_installation.html#installing-the-control-machine) to find out how to install it in your system.

 You will need to have ssh access to a linux machine, so that Ansible can login to it and run instructions from a playbook.
 It doesn't need to have _a client_ installed on the machine, since it just uses bash to run the commands.
 In my case it will be an Ubuntu server with IP address 36.137.17.20.